chapel-lang/chapel/doc/rst/usingchapel/tasks.rst

 * a list of tasking-related methods on the locale type
 * a brief description of future directions for the tasking layer

-If you have questions about tasks that are not covered in the following, please send them to :disguise:`chapel_info@cray.com`.

 --------------------------
 Task Implementation Layers